Azure/azure-sdk-for-net/sdk/monitor/Azure.ResourceManager.Monitor/src/autorest.md

   - from: swagger-document
     where: $.definitions.ScopedResourceProperties.properties.linkedResourceId
     transform: $["x-ms-format"] = "arm-id"
-  - from: swagger-document
+  - from: activityLogAlerts_API.json
-    where: $.definitions.ActivityLogAlertActionGroup.properties.actionGroupId
+    where: $.definitions.ActionGroup.properties.actionGroupId
     transform: $["x-ms-format"] = "arm-id"
   - from: swagger-document
     where: $.definitions.AutomationRunbookReceiver.properties.automationAccountId